microsoft/vscode-docs/docs/copilot/getting-started.md

 ## Use code comments for suggestions

 So far, Copilot is giving you suggestions based on the code you're typing, trying to predict what is relevant.
-In this step, you'll give instructions to Copilot about what you want it to suggest by using code comments.
+In this step, you give instructions to Copilot about what you want it to suggest by using code comments.

 We now want to add a method to our `Calculator` class to calculate the factorial of a given number.